-- CPTG 1002 Introduction to Web-Page Development (0-2-1) (Completion of or exemption from COMM 1001 is prerequisite to CPTG 1002.) - CPTG 1010 Computing with Spreadsheets (0-2-1)
+CPTG 1002 Introduction to Web-Page Development (0-2-1) (Completion of or exemption from COMM 1001 is prerequisite to CPTG 1002.)

 (Completion of MATH 1101 or higher [or equivalent placement score] and completion of or exemption from CPTG 1002 are prerequisite to this course.
 This course can be used in Area D when taken in conjunction with CPTG 1111.)